 Spanning from healthcare to finance to education industries, Service Desk professionals are more in-demand now than ever.
 That’s why implementing conversational AI to help automate repetitive tasks is a vital tool.

 Avaamo is a deep-learning software company that specializes in conversational interfaces to solve specific, high-impact problems in the enterprise.
 Their fundamental AI technology spans across neural networks, speech synthesis, and deep learning to make conversational AI a reality, and they demonstrate their expertise in their webinar, How Conversational AI is Transforming IT Help Desk.
+Ready to start running great events?
+Download the workbook, How to Run an Event That Isn't Terrible.

 How Conversational AI is Transforming IT Help Desk